-The study of historical floods provides very valuable information for the period prior to systematic flow observations, which typically started in the 19th century on the large European rivers.
-Documentary data often suffer from spatial and temporal discontinuity, yet they allow inferring the frequency, seasonality, magnitude, causes and impacts of events of a magnitude rarely witnessed within instrumental series (Barriendos et al., 2003).
-Documentary sources include individual records (annals, chronicles, memory books and memoirs; weather diaries; letters; special prints; newspapers and journals;
+The study of historical floods provides very valuable information for the period prior to systematic flow observations, which typically started on large European rivers in the 19th century.
+Documentary data often suffer from spatial and temporal discontinuity, yet they allow to infer the frequency, seasonality, magnitude, causes and impacts of events of a magnitude rarely witnessed within instrumental series (Barriendos et al., 2003).

-- sources of a religious nature; chronograms; early scientific papers, compilations and communications; stall-keepers' and market songs and pictorial documentation) and institutional materials (account books, taxation records, reports) (Brázdil et al., 2006, 2012).
-Documentary data can include information concerning the time and date of flood occurrence, meteorological and hydrological causes, details of human loss, material damage and societal responses.
-Flood marks (epigraphic sources) provide quantitative - information about the highest water level recorded during a flood, which can be used for estimating flood peak discharges (e.g. Macdonald, 2007).
+Documentary sources include individual records (annals, chronicles, memory books and memoirs; weather diaries; letters; special prints; newspapers and journals; sources of a religious nature; chronograms; early scientific papers, compilations and communications; stall-keepers' and market songs and pictorial documentation) and institutional materials (account books, taxation records, reports) (Brázdil et al., 2006, 2012).
+Such documentary data can include information concerning the time and date of flood occurrence, meteorological and hydrological causes, details of human loss, material damage and societal responses.
+Flood marks (epigraphic sources) provide quantitative information about the highest water level recorded during a flood, which can be used for estimating flood peak discharges (e.g. Macdonald, 2007; Pekárová et al., 2013).

-Previous research has predominantly concentrated on detailed analyses of individual disastrous flooding events (e.g. Brázdil et al., 2010) or on compiling long time series
+Previous research has predominantly concentrated on detailed analyses of individual disastrous flooding events (e.g. Brázdil et al., 2010) or on compiling long time series of historical flooding over the past millennium (e.g. Macdonald and Black, 2010).
+A European all-encompassing summary of historic floods and flood-rich/poor decades is hampered by the diversity of flood generation processes, their spatial variability, and data limitations.
+Below a brief overview of recent work is given according to the three climatic regions in Europe presented in Fig. 3.

-- of historical flooding over the past millennium (e.g. Macdonald and Black, 2010).
-A European overview of historic floods and flood-rich/poor decades is hampered by the diversity of flood generation processes, their spatial variability, and data limitations, but below a brief summary of recent work is given according to the three climatic regions in Europe used before. - i.
-Western Europe and northern Europe: previous studies have identified some broadly coherent flood-rich phases in western Europe: 1840-1870 at the Loire at Orléans in France, and the mid-late 18th century and early 19th century at the River Seine at Paris were flood-rich periods (Brázdil et al., 2012).
-Increased flooding in the mid-late 18th century is also documented in the UK at the River Ouse in Northeast England (Macdonald and Black, 2010) and River Trent in Central England (Macdonald, 2013).
-Macdonald (2012) found a higher frequency of summer floods during 1700-1849 than in the period 1850-1999 for the Yorkshire Ouse, a pattern also recorded in Central Europe.
-Individual historical flood disasters analyses include the great floods of 1743, 1789 and 1860, and the landslide and flood disaster of 1345 in Norway (Roald, 2002, 2003; Benestad and Haugen, 2007; Rokoengen et al., 2001), and the great 1899 flood in Finland (Kuusisto, 2001).
-Flood data of this kind have been used for risk analyses by Midttømme and Tingvold (2002) and Hisdal et al. (2006).
+Previous studies have identified some broadly coherent flood-rich phases in western Europe: In France, for the Drac River and the Isère River at Grenoble three flood-rich periods 1630-1675, 1730-1780 and 1840-1860 have been identified (Barriendos et al., 2003; Cer, 2008), for the Loire at Orléans for 1840-1870, and the mid-late 18th century and early 19th century at the River Seine at Paris were floodrich periods (Brázdil et al., 2012).
+Increased flooding in the mid-late 18th century is also documented in the UK at the River Ouse in Northeast England (Macdonald and Black, 2010) and the River Trent in central England (Macdonald, 2013).
+Macdonald (2012) found a higher frequency of summer floods during 1700-1849 than in the period 1850-1999 for the Yorkshire Ouse, a pattern also recorded in central Europe.
+Individual historical flood disaster analyses include the great floods of 1743, 1789 and 1860, the flood and landslide disaster of 1345 in Norway (Roald, 2002, 2003; Benestad